-Since the first issue ended on such a cliffhanger for Superman fans, I have been eager to find out what happened next!
+Since the first issue of Man Of Steel ended on such a cliffhanger for Superman fans, I have been eager to find out what happened in Man Of Steel #2!
 Boy, does Bendis know how to peak your interest!

 Firstly, lets start with the cover.
 This artwork by Prado & Reis is spectacular, this is one of the most famous Superman moments – his discovery of the ship he came to Earth in.
 It’s nice to see their take on it, and it is really fantastic.
 Although, after reading the issue, I’m not sure of the relevance to the story.